-This shows that your page’s structure does not match your visitors’ expectations, and it may be time for an overhaul.
+It shows that your page’s structure does not match your visitors’ expectations, and it may be time for an overhaul.

-Click maps can be used to highlight whether visitors are clicking on the main CTA or are CTA on the most popular parts of the webpage.
+Click maps can be used to discover whether visitors are clicking on the main CTA or are CTA on the most popular parts of the webpage.
 Let’s use our favorite example, Medical Alerts Buyers Guide, for this.
 But, again, usability is a top priority because most users will be seniors who might not be tech-savvy and have compromised motor skills.

 With the help of the heatmap tool, they have placed CTAs in all the right places, removed all gestures requiring more than one finger, and made visual cues easy on the aging eyes.
-This allows them to compare medical alert systems and equipment easily and purchase the one that best meets their needs.
+This allows them to compare medical alert systems and equipment easily and purchase the one best matching their needs.

-Users can check website navigability using click maps and improve user experience (UX).
+You can check website navigability using click maps and improve user experience (UX).
 For instance, if a visitor clicks on the ‘Continue’ button on the cart page, they may expect to go back to the product listing page they were at before adding a product to the cart, mistaking the ‘Continue’ button for the ‘Continue Shopping’ button.

-III.
-Mouse Tracking
+3. Mouse Tracking